nest/ode-toolbox/doc/index.rst

 The analysis output is returned in the form of a Python dictionary, or an equivalent JSON file.

-During analysis, ode-toolbox rewrites the differential notation from single quotation marks into characters that are typically compatible with variable names; by default every quotation mark is rewritten into the string specified as the global parameter ``differential_order_symbol`` (by default, ``"__d"``).
+During analysis, ode-toolbox rewrites the differential notation from single quotation marks into characters that are typically compatible with variable names; by default every quotation mark is rewritten into the string specified as the global parameter :python:`differential_order_symbol` (by default, :python:`"__d"`).

 ode-toolbox will return a list of solvers.
-Each solver has the following keys: - ``solver``: a string containing the solver recommendation.
-Starts with either "analytical" or "numeric". - ``state_variables``: an unordered list containing all variable symbols. - ``initial_values``: a dictionary that maps each variable symbol (in string form) to a sympy expression.
-For example ``"g" : "e / tau"``. - ``parameters``: only present when parameters were supplied in the input.
+Each solver has the following keys:

+- :python:`"solver"`\ : a string containing the solver recommendation.
+Starts with either :python:`"analytical"` or :python:`"numeric"`\ .
+- :python:`"state_variables"`\ : an unordered list containing all variable symbols.
+- :python:`"initial_values"`\ : a dictionary that maps each variable symbol (in string form) to a SymPy expression.
+For example :python:`"g" : "e / tau"`.
+- :python:`"parameters"`\ : only present when parameters were supplied in the input.
 The input parameters are copied into the output for convenience.

 Analytic solvers have the following extra entries:

--  ``update_expressions`` : a dictionary that maps each variable symbol (in string form) to a sympy propagator expression.
-The interpretation of an entry ``"g" : "g * __P__g__g + h * __P__g__h"`` is that, at each integration timestep, when the state of the system needs to be updated from the current time :math:`t` to the next step :math:`t + \Delta t`, we assign the new value ``"g * __P__g__g + h * __P__g__h"`` to the variable ``g``.
+-  :python:`"update_expressions"`\ : a dictionary that maps each variable symbol (in string form) to a SymPy propagator expression.
+The interpretation of an entry :python:`"g" : "g * __P__g__g + h * __P__g__h"` is that, at each integration timestep, when the state of the system needs to be updated from the current time :math:`t` to the next step :math:`t + \Delta t`, we assign the new value :python:`"g * __P__g__g + h * __P__g__h"` to the variable :python:`g`.
 Note that the expression is always evaluated at the old time :math:`t`; this means that when more than one state variable needs to be updated, all of the expressions have to be calculated before updating any of the variables.
--  ``propagators`` : a dictionary that maps each propagator matrix entry to its defining expression; for example ``"__P__g__h" : "__h*exp(-__h/tau)"``
+-  :python:`propagators`\ : a dictionary that maps each propagator matrix entry to its defining expression; for example :python:`"__P__g__h" : "__h*exp(-__h/tau)"`

-Numeric solvers have the following extra entries: - ``update_expressions``: a dictionary that maps each variable symbol (in string form) to a sympy expression that is its Jacobian, that is, for a symbol :math:`x`, the expression is equal to :math:`\frac{\delta x}{\delta t}`.
+Numeric solvers have the following extra entries:

+- :python:`"update_expressions"`\ : a dictionary that maps each variable symbol (in string form) to a SymPy expression that is its Jacobian, that is, for a symbol :math:`x`, the expression is equal to :math:`\frac{\delta x}{\delta t}`.

 Analytic solver selection criteria
 ----------------------------------

 If an ODE is homogeneous, constant-coefficient and linear, an analytic solution can be computed.
-Analytically solvable ODEs can also contain dependencies on other analyically solvable ODEs, but an otherwise analytically tractable ODE cannot depend on an ODE that can only be solved numerically.
+Analytically solvable ODEs can also contain dependencies on other analytically solvable ODEs, but an otherwise analytically tractable ODE cannot depend on an ODE that can only be solved numerically.
 In the latter case, no analytic solution will be computed.

 For example, consider an integrate-and-fire neuron with two alpha-shaped kernels (``I_shape_in`` and ``I_shape_gap``), and one nonlinear kernel (``I_shape_ex``).
 Each of these kernels can be expressed as a system of ODEs containing two variables. ``I_shape_in`` is specified as a second-order equation, whereas ``I_shape_gap`` is explicitly given as a system of two coupled first-order equations, i.e. as two separate ``dynamics`` entries with names ``I_shape_gap1`` and ``I_shape_gap2``.